The Top 3 Mistakes When Using Air-Dry Clay

 How Can I Decorate Air-Dry Clay?

-Doing this could lead to additional dry-time and might lead to cracking issues.
+Doing this could lead to additional dry time and might lead to cracking issues.
 Watercolors are absorbed better with air-dry clay.
 However, the color might not come across as vibrant as the acrylic ones.
-You can make use of decoupage papers & Mod Podge in order to varnish and embellish the project.
-Sequins and buttons seem great when pushed directly onto the surface of the clay prior to hardening or drying.
+You can make use of decoupage papers & Mod Podge to varnish and embellish the project.
+Sequins and buttons seem great when pushed directly onto the surface of the clay before hardening or drying.
 You can also make use of a glue gun to stick the embellishments onto a varnished or painted surface.

 Now that you know about the basics of using air-dry clay let us get onto the 3 mistakes that you must keep in mind.